klanderfri/CardReaderLibrary/README.md

 The program accepts two command arguments.
  * The first one is runParallelized.
 It's a boolean and can be entered as 0/1 or "true"/"false".
 Setting it to "true" makes the program run faster but also makes it harder to debug.
  * The second on is doDebugging.
 It's a boolean and can be entered as 0/1 or "true"/"false".
 Setting it to true makes the program output image- and text-files representing the progress of the reading, but makes the program slower.

+ ## Language
+ British English should be used everywere where it's possible.
+American English should be avoided.